tweedegolf/rust-training/book/src/C3-ffi/mod.md

 ## C3.3 Bindgen

-Use `cargo bindgen` to generate the FFI bindings.
+Use `bindgen` to generate the FFI bindings.
 Bindgen will look at a C header file, and generate rust functions, types and constants based on the C definitions.

 But the generated code is ugly and non-idiomatic.
 To wrap a C library properly, good API design and documentation is needed.